Then, an industrial and population boom was in full swing and pollutants often flowed unchecked into lakes, rivers, and bays.

 Congress recognized the need for states to cooperate in the fight against this growing threat.
 In 1947 Congress passed legislation allowing for the formation of interstate water pollution control commissions.

 Connecticut, Rhode Island, and Massachusetts responded immediately by forming NEIWPCC.
-Vermont, Maine, New Hampshire, and New York State joined the Commission shortly thereafter.
+Vermont, Maine, New Hampshire, and New York State joined shortly thereafter.

 The member states endowed NEIWPCC with responsibilities, power, jurisdiction, and financial support.